 You might think that weather conditions or construction areas or faulty traffic signals or twisty roads or darkness account for the majority of these rear-end collisions.
 But you would be wrong.

 The fact is, most rear-end accidents occur in normal—even excellent—driving conditions.
-Let’s take a look at some facts the NHTSA-commissioned study discovered.
+Our Houston car accident lawyer takes a look at some facts the NHTSA-commissioned study discovered.

 Here’s something that might surprise you: the majority of rear-end collisions happen during the day on straight, dry, and level roads.